Jain literature: Influence on Indian literature

 Parts of the Sangam literature in Tamil are attributed to Jains.
-The authenticity and interpolations are controversial because it presents Hindu ideas.
-Some scholars state that the Jain portions were added about or after the 8th century CE, and are not ancient.
 Tamil Jain texts such as the Cīvaka Cintāmaṇi and Nālaṭiyār are credited to Digambara Jain authors.
 These texts have seen interpolations and revisions.
 For example, it is generally accepted now that the Jain nun Kanti inserted a 445-verse poem into Cīvaka Cintāmaṇi in the 12th century.
 The Tamil Jain literature, according to Dundas, has been "lovingly studied and commented upon for centuries by Hindus as well as Jains".
 The themes of two of the Tamil epics, including the Silapadikkaram, have an embedded influence of Jainism.